 It still lacks a microphone port, but there’s not much Canon can do since it’s still a small compact camera that is easy to carry around.

-This makes the Canon Powershot G7X Mark II one of the best vlogging cameras in 2017, and the latest release on this list.
+This is why I still think the Canon Powershot G7X Mark II is one of the best vlogging cameras in 2017.
+Still, if you want 4k recording for about the same price, you should check the next camera on the list.

 The 3 Best DSLRs for Vlogging in 2017